Persuasion is a powerful word for anyone in the marketing space.

 When all goes smoothly, which is most of the time, System 2 adopts the suggestions of System 1 with little or no modification.
 You generally believe your impressions and act on your desires, and that is fine—usually.

-What I’m covering is just a very small piece of Kahneman and Tversky’s theories; there’s a whole lot more to write about how both systems work and how biases influence people’s thinking.
+What I’m covering is just a tiny piece of Kahneman and Tversky’s theories; there’s a whole lot more to write about how both systems work and how biases influence people’s thinking.

 For now, I want you to remember this:

-The entire list of persuasive techniques featured in this article will be focused on leveraging your prospect’s system 1.
+The entire list of persuasive techniques featured in this article focus on leveraging your prospect’s system 1.
 If you use these persuasive techniques in your writing or advertising, you’ll be persuasive.

 Let’s now take a quick look at a simple persuasion strategy you can use and adapt within your marketing campaigns.